strautomator/web/README.md

 Deploying to Cloud Run is as simple as creating a [Cloud Build trigger](https://cloud.google.com/cloud-build/docs/automating-builds/create-manage-triggers) to update your services whenever there's a new version pushed to GIT.

+### Beta deployments

+Strautomator can be deployed to beta-specific environments by setting the `settings.beta.enabled` flag.
+Beta deployments have the following peculiarities:

+-   Only available to PRO users (in production).
+Free accounts can't login or use Beta environments.
+-   All users get a PRO status in Beta (reason above).
+-   PayPal subscriptions are not available in Beta.
+-   The Spotify integration is limited and emails must be added to an allow-list beforehand.
+-   A (Beta) suffix is added to the app title, as well to frontend logos.
+-   The cookie session name will have a forced "-beta" suffix.
+-   Database collections will have a forced "-beta" suffix.
+-   All user-based data will be deleted after 3 months (except for the user profile itself).
+-   Expect things to break!

+It's not guaranteed that we'll have a Beta deployment running at all times.
+So some of Strautomator features that depend on scheduled jobs might not work as expected, for instance the FTP auto update and processing of GearWear usage.

 ### Locked in to Google Cloud Platform?

 You might have noticed that the database, settings, deployment... everything has samples and mentions to GCP.
 And you are right.
 I (as in Igor, the developer) wanted to try out and get some experience with the GCP platform, and Strautomator is my pilot project.
 So far I've been very happy with it, and thus I have no urge to create a cross-cloud-platform version of this service.